Developing Energy Metal Projects for the Clean Technology Market

 Don Sheldon brings more than 30 years of experience working with reporting issuers.
 He has had an extensive career managing and raising capital for junior resource companies; holding positions with Range Oil & Gas, Shoal Point Energy, Castle Rock Minerals, and Pure Gold.
 He is a graduate from the University of Western Ontario with a Master’s degree in Business Administration.

-Brian Murray, MBA, CPA — Director & CFO
+Brian Murray, MBA, CPA — Director and CFO

 Since December 1973, Brian Murray has worked as Chartered Professional Accountant and a Chartered Accountant in Ontario.
 He has also worked with reporting issuers for more than 20 years.
 Murray is currently CFO and Director of Sea Green Capital Inc., a junior gold mining company focused on exploration in Quebec.
 From January 2008 to date, Murray has served as President and Director of Nebu Resources Corp., a company listed on the TSXV which is engaged in the acquisition, exploration and development of mineral properties in Canada.